citizensadvice/form-to-rack-params/README.md

-# `formToRackParams(form: HTMLFormElement): Object`
+# `formToRackParams(form: HTMLFormElement | FormData): Object`

 Converts a `<Form>`'s parameters to an object using the same logic as [Rack](https://github.com/rack/rack).

-This is mostly intended for testing JavaScript components that generate HTML forms to be submitted to Rails.
+This is mainly intended for testing JavaScript components that generate HTML forms to be submitted to Rails.

 ```html
 <form>